hubverse-org/hubDocs/docs/source/user-guide/target-data.md

    `reference_date`, `origin_date`), and
  - scenario-specific task ID variables (e.g. `scenario_id`).

+**The oracle output will contain the independent task ID variables** that are necessary to match the `oracle_value` column with `value` column of the model output.

 ### Model output representation columns

 **The `output_type` and `output_type_id` columns only need to be included if